konsumer/beatstep/README.md

 # WIP

 I haven't really worked out the sequencer fully.
 I think I know how I want it to work, but haven't written the code to make it work that way.
-I thkn the lib is still useful as it is, but it will need some more work to be a functional sequencer.
+I think the lib is still useful as it is, to make things (I have all the known sysesx commands worked out, etc) but it will need some more work to be a functional sequencer.

 ## BeatStep Interceptor